Trump's infrastructure tolls for thee

 "With infrastructure, the devil is in the details," writes Business Insider's Linette Lopez.
 Joel Moser of the Columbia Business School, an infrastructure investor, puts it bluntly in Forbes last November:

-Which is why public infrastructure should remain public.
+"Use whatever tools, direct government spending or borrowing, private finance, any flavor of fees and/or taxes, to get it done," he added.
+"This is the approach the new administration must adopt if it is serious about making something happen."Which is why public infrastructure should remain public.
 Not to mention that public anger over a "unanimously reviled" state plan to pay for widening I-77 north of Charlotte involving public-private toll lanes cost Pat McCrory tens of thousands of votes there and the NC governorship in 2016.
 File that away.

 To be fair to the Democrats, Schumer has a point in his opposition to financing this spending through tax breaks for the private sector: Projects that don't generate revenue for the private sector generally don't get financed.